 Pearl millet is one of the major millet grains in India.
-In India pearl millet is popularly known as Bajra.
-In this article we will help you to know all about pearl millet like it’s origin, botanical name, state wise name of bajra, various benefits of bajra and a few popular millet recipes.
+In India, pearl millet is popularly known as Bajra.
+In this article we will help you to know all about pearl millet like it’s the origin, botanical name, state-wise name of bajra, various benefits of bajra and a few popular millet recipes.

 What is pearl millet